BEAST-Fitting/beast/docs/workflow.rst

 (or any band).

-Command to create the observed catalog with source density column with a pixel scale of 5 arcsec using the 'obscat.fits' catalog.
+Command to create the observed catalog with source density column with a pixel scale of 5 arcsec using the 'datafile.fits' catalog.

   .. code:: shell

-     $ ./beast/tools/create_source_density_map.py --pixsize 5. obscat.fits
+     $ ./beast/tools/create_source_density_map.py --pixsize 5. datafile.fits

 Split up observations by source density
 ---------------------------------------